tzhouhc/dotfiles/.dotfiles/README.md

 ## Other hosts

-If running on AWS EC2, first set password for the default user:
+If running on AWS/GCP, first set password for the default user:

 ```sh
 sudo su -